Battle of al-Haffah: Background

 Haffah is a Sunni Muslim town that lies in the foothills of the coastal mountains that form the heartland of Assad's Alawi sect.
 It is strategically located close to the port city of Latakia, as well as the Turkish border which has been used by the rebels to smuggle people and supplies.

 Event

 Rebels capture Al-Haffah

 The fighting started on 5 June 2012, in Al-Haffah, when a large concentration of FSA rebels attacked and captured the town's police stations.
 Soon after, government forces surrounded the city and began an attack.
 The opposition claimed at least five government tanks and armoured personnel carriers were destroyed in the fighting.
-Clashes also broke out in the nearby villages of Bakas, Shirqaq, Babna, Al-Jankil, and Al-Dafil.
+Clashes also broke out in the nearby villages of Bakas, Shirqaq, Babna, Jankil, and Dafil.

 Army counter-attack

 The fighting continued into the next day with government forces shelling the village of Shirqaq and continuing to assault Al-Haffah, where tanks and helicopters joined the fighting.
 The helicopters strafed suspected rebel positions.
 On the first day of the battle 33 people were killed: 22 soldiers, nine rebels and two civilians.
 On the second day seven people were killed due to the shelling, including one rebel fighter.
 By 7 June, a number of rebels retreated from Al-Haffah to the al-Ghab area under heavy helicopter fire, but not before they freed several prisoners, abducted a number of police officers and bulldozed the local police station and secret police offices.

 Army troop reinforcements arrived to the area on 10 June, and the military continued to bombard the town and surrounding villages for a sixth straight day.
 Most of the rebels retreated to the surrounding mountainous area around Al-Haffah, which is a Sunni Muslim enclave, and entrenched themselves.
 The next day, the US government reported that it feared the Syrian government was planning a new massacre in al-Haffah, where fighting had killed 68 soldiers, 29 civilians and 23 rebel fighters.
 The city continued to endure heavy shelling from the Army.
 The FSA reported the same day that they had moved civilians away from the city centre to protect them, but even the outskirts were shelled eventually.